 The white mould formed well on all four rounds that I made in the first batch.
-We cracked open one straight from the cheese cave at about the three week mark.
-Althought it was very runny around the inside rim, the centre was nice a firm and the nose was sweet and mild.
+We cracked open one straight from the cheese cave at about the three-week mark.
+Although it was very runny around the inside rim, the centre was nice a firm and the nose was sweet and mild.
 This is what happened when I cut into it.

-Well, you win some, you loose some.
-Not dissappointed, just more determined to succeed!
+Well, you win some, you lose some.
+Not disappointed, just more determined to succeed!

 I received a Camembert kit for my birthday a couple of weeks after you first posted about having made your own.
 About three weeks ago, I made two rounds following instructions which were slightly different to the ones you described – my instructions not only called for the mould spores to be sprayed onto the rounds after a couple days ripening in the cave, it also called for the cheese to be wrapped in greaseproof paper and then alfoil and placed in the “warmest part of the fridge” once the rounds are completely covered with mould.
 My cheese has been in the fridge for a couple weeks now, and I open them once a week to check.
 So far, they both look wonderful and are beginning to get that slightly golden “blush” to the outside (which my instructions say is a good sign).
 They are beginning to feel a bit “soft” when you lightly press the centre (like the flesh between your thumb and your fingers on a loosely closed fist).
 I’ll be cutting into the cheese at the end of the month!
 Hoping it all goes well!
 Best of luck on your next rounds! 🙂